Cavender-Bares-Lab/Data-management-lab/docs/protocols/ankom_fiber_analyzer.md

 4. After 75 minutes turn Agitate and Heat OFF, open the drain valve and exhaust the hot solution BEFORE opening the lid.
 Be aware, the solution will be around 100° C. The neutral detergent can be dumped down the drain.
 WARNING: The solution in the vessel is under pressure.
 The valve should be opened first to remove pressure before the lid can be opened.
 Ensure that the exhaust hose is securely positioned for safe disposal of effluent.

 5. After the solution has been exhausted, close the valve and open the lid.
-Pour in the 1800 ml of boiling water and just lower the lid but do now seal it.
+Pour in the 1800 ml of boiling water and just lower the lid but do not seal it.
 Agitate for 3-5 minutes, but do NOT Heat.
 Exhaust the rinse water down the sink.
 During the first rinse, heat 1800 ml of water for a second rinse.
 Rinse two more times for a total of 3 rinses.

 6. Remove the filter bags and gently press out the excess water.
+If detergent is still in the filter bags, please rinse again until the detergent is completely removed.
 Place them in the drying oven and dry completely.
 Dry them overnight at 65° C.

 7. Cool bags to room temperature and weigh all the bags.
 Record weights.